New Jersey offers legal online gambling websites and mobile apps across multiple verticals.

 Learn more about regulated online gambling in New Jersey at the NJ Division of Gaming Enforcement.

-No deposit bonuses are a marketing expense like any other marketing expense.
-Casinos expect a certain value from each customer they bring through the door and are willing to spend up to a number below that value in order to bring customers through the door.
+No deposit bonuses are a marketing expense, like any other marketing expense.
+Casinos expect a certain value from each customer they bring through the door.
+So casinos are willing to spend right up to that value to bring customers through the door.

-Casinos don’t really care if that money is spent on billboards, a new flashing sign or customer promotions.
+Casinos don’t really care if they’re spending that money on billboards, a new flashing sign, or customer promotions.
 All are marketing expenses from the view of the bottom line.
 And that’s how casinos afford to give money away to new players.

 It also helps that the amounts involved tend to be small, and the terms of the offer prohibit players from simply cashing out the money right away.